Is Air France Safe? Safety Record, Fleet, Routes Analysis 2026

 TL;DR

-Air France has had no fatal accident in the past decade and is IOSA-registered.
-The most-cited historical event remains Air France 447 (2009, A330-200 over the South Atlantic) — a catalyst for industry-wide pitot-tube replacement, upset-prevention training mandates and ICAO/EASA action on loss-of-control prevention.
+Air France is IOSA-registered and operates under EASA and French DGAC oversight; AirlineRatings records no fatal Air France accident in the past decade.
+The most-cited historical event remains Air France 447 (2009, A330-200 over the South Atlantic), investigated by France's BEA — a catalyst for industry-wide pitot-tube replacement, upset-prevention training mandates and ICAO/EASA action on loss-of-control prevention.
 The modern fleet is renewing rapidly toward A350-900 and A220-300 — the A220 milestone of 50 aircraft and A350 milestone of 40 aircraft were reached in 2026.
 Operations in 2025-2026 have been heavily affected by SNCTA and USAC-CGT air traffic controller strikes.

 Carrier overview